01403628892

 Minutes

-This award is open to community groups in deprived or marginalised areas and developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland), providing music making opportunities to those experiencing mental health challenges/affected by loneliness or isolation.
-Applicants for this award will need to demonstrate how music is used within their project work and where possible, be able to illustrate previous examples of their work as well as illustrate how funds will be used to remove barriers to support music-making for the group.
-A grant of up to £2000 is available for this award.
+This award is open to community groups in deprived or marginalised areas developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, WalesScotland and Northern Ireland).
+These groups must be providing music making opportunities to those facing financial hardship.
+Your application will need to demonstrate how music is used within your project work and where possible, illustrate previous examples of your work as well as detail how funds will be used to remove barriers to support music-making for the group.
+A grant of up to £1500 is available for this award.

-Open to applications from groups using entry-level descant recorders to support communities in deprived or marginalised areas and develop music education for those living in the area.
+This award is open to applications from groups/schools using entry-level descant recorders to support communities in deprived or marginalised areas (this includes but is not limited to social infrastructure; please see the domains of deprivation for EnglandWalesScotland and Northern Ireland).
 Suitable for beginners only and includes ‘walking in the air sheet music’.
 Note, no cases available.
-(These disadvantaged communities include but are not limited to social infrastructure; please see 7 domains of deprivation here).
-You can apply for up to 60 recorder packs in this category.
+Applicants can apply for up to 60 recorders.

 Please view our 2025 awards round timetable HERE.